billvaglienti/ProtoGen/README.md

 - `comment` : The comment for the Protocol tag will be placed at the top of the main header file as a multi-line doxygen comment with a \mainpage tag.

-- `pointer` : By default, the generated code does not know about the structure of the packet datatype, and uses generic pointers (void*) to reference packet data.
+- `pointer` : By default, the generated code does not know about the structure of the packet datatype, and uses generic pointers (`void*`) to reference packet data.
 This behaviour can be overridden by specifying the datatype of the packet.
-If this parameter is specified, the protocol file must include the header file where the packet is defined.
+If this parameter is specified, the protocol file must include the header file where the packet is defined (or alternatively must define the packet structure itself).

 Comments
 --------